cairn-monnaie/cel/README.md

  * **Create the installed administrator (step 7 )**
     Be careful with the sequence
     `php bin/console cairn.user:create-install-admin %network-admin-login% %network-admin-password% `

+    This install command, containing an important password, is in plain-text in your history, so we remove it `history | tail -n 10`

+    Note the line's number in history corresponding to the install command `history -d %number`

+    Make sure the line has been removed
+    `history | tail -n 10`

  * **Access application with admin credentials**
      * visit "example.com/login"